-4) How do the qualities that made you a great cheerleader benefit you in your STEM career?
+How have the qualities that made you a great cheerleader benefitted you in your STEM career?

 My willingness to step outside of my comfort zone; my desire to push myself and always be improving, embracing change; not being scared to challenge myself; being humble and knowing what I need to work on while also being confident in my current abilities; being kind and engaging to people I meet; and finally, never getting comfortable, always and I mean always showing up prepared, with a good attitude and ready to work.
 All those traits and qualities I used as a cheerleader, I still use today.